IBM-Bluemix-Docs/cloud-object-storage-infrastructure/cli.md

 aws_secret_access_key = {Secret Access Key}
 ```

-The {{site.data.keyword.cos_notm}} endpoint must be sourced using the `--endpoint-url` option, and can not be set in the credentials file.
+The {{site.data.keyword.cos_notm}} endpoint must be sourced using the `--endpoint-url` option, and can't be set in the credentials file.

 Simple use cases can be accomplished using `aws --endpoint-url={endpoint} s3 <command>`.
 Objects are managed using familiar shell commands, such as `ls`, `mv`, `cp`, and `rm`.
 Buckets can be deleted using `rb`.

- Buckets can not be created using this method.
+ Buckets can't be created using this method.
 Instead, use the `s3api` method described below.
  {:tip}

 #### Basic operations